 Sprays of slender foliage and bright flower tips create a look of electric excitement on fiber optic grass.
 What is fiber optic grass?
-Fiber optic grass s not really a grass but is actually sedge.
+Fiber optic grass (Isolepis cernua) is not really a grass but is actually a sedge.
 It is useful around moist spaces and ponds.
 The plant is easy to grow and has few pest or disease problems.
 Ornamental fiber optic grass is also deer resistant, which makes it a great addition to gardens prone to these often pesky plant eaters.

 What is Fiber Optic Grass?